klamt-lab/COBRA-k/README.md

 ## Introduction

 COBRA-k stands for "Constraint-Based Reconstruction and Analysis (COBRA) **with kinetics**" [[Paper]](#publication), a generalized variant of the metabolic modeling framework known as COBRA.
 Both frameworks allow one to analyze constraint-based metabolic models with the help of optimization approaches.
-While COBRA uses exclusively linear constraints to describe steady state flux distributions in a given metabolic network, COBRA-k expands COBRA by allowing also the integration of non-linear kinetic rate laws (herein we use reversible Michaelis-Menten kinetics.
+While COBRA uses exclusively linear constraints to describe steady state flux distributions in a given metabolic network, COBRA-k expands COBRA by allowing also the integration of non-linear kinetic rate laws (herein we use reversible Michaelis-Menten kinetics).
 In particular, this enables also a consistent integration of (steady state) fluxes, metabolite concentration and enzyme abundances in COBRA models.
 While classical COBRA model are usually formulated as linear or mixed-integer linear program (LP / MILP), COBRA-k requires solving mixed-integer **non-linear** programs (MINLP).

 The COBRA-k package is a general COBRA/COBRA-k suite written as a Python module, while also being the reference implementation of COBRA-k.
 Some of COBRA-k's major features are: